Everything you need to know...

 Course leaders and tutors

 You’ll have the opportunity to arrange a single or multiple work placement/s in between your second and third years of the full course.
 Placements give you real-world experience to prepare you for your future career.
 Previous students have worked with Dazed Media, SHOWstudio, Nike, Hugo Boss and Urban Outfitters.
-You may also be able to work or study abroad – with the possibility of funding (subject to the UK’s continued participation in the Erasmus+ programme following the Brexit transition period).
+You may also be able to work or study abroad with the possibility of funding through the Erasmus+ programme (until 2023) or the Turing scheme.

 During the course, you'll be introduced to a variety of practical industry tasks and activities in collaboration with contemporary fashion brands and practitioners.
 Students have previously worked on exclusive live projects with brands such as John Lewis, Adidas, USP Trend, Weekday and French Connection, and have been awarded cash incentives or work placement offers upon completion.
 You'll also have the opportunity to participate in industry-recognised events and engagements with Graduate Fashion Week and the British Fashion Council.